 Time is critical—you have just 15 days from your arrest to request a hearing.
 Don’t delay.
 Protect your driving privileges in Carrollton, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
 Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Carrollton, MO DWI/DUI defense attorneys build a powerful defense for your case.

-What is a DWI Administrative Hearing in Carrollton, MO and Across Missouri?
+Understanding DWI Administrative Hearings in Carrollton, MO

 A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Carrollton, MO.
 It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
 If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.